sreid7/RedHat-RH124/README.md

 To switch users: su - "username", (then enter password for the user), sudo (if can't become root), visudo (edits user permissions file: /etc/sudoers)

 In the visudo file, by default the wheel group has root permission to run commands.
 A user can be added to the wheel group by using the usermod command.

+Ex. usermod aG- wheel sreid7

 Manage Local Users and Groups 14:37